Petroleum industry in Iran: Petrochemicals

 In the early 2000s, an ambitious state petrochemicals project called for expansion of annual output in that industry from 9 million tons in 2001 to 100 million tons in 2015.
-Output capacity in 2006 was estimated at 15 million tons.
+In 2006, output capacity was estimated at 15 million tons.
 The goal of this expansion is to increase the percentage of Iran's processed petroleum-based exports, which are more profitable than raw materials.
-In 2005 Iran exported US$1.8 billion of petrochemical products (about one-third of total nonoil exports in that year).
+In 2005, Iran exported US$1.8 billion of petrochemical products, about one-third of total non-oil exports in that year.
 Receiving 30 percent of Iran's petrochemical exports between them, China and India were the major trading partners in this industry.

 Iran's domestic resource base gives it a unique comparative advantage in producing petrochemicals when international crude oil prices rise.
 The gain has been greatest in those plants that use liquid gas as their main input.
 For FY 2006, the petrochemical industry's share of GDP was projected to be about 2 percent.
 Iran plans to invest a total of $500 billion in the oil sector before 2025.

 Iran's petrochemical industries have absorbed a large amount of private and public investment.
 In the early 2000s, 43 percent of these investments was financed by Iran's National Petrochemical Company, a subsidiary of the Ministry of Petroleum, which administers the entire petrochemical sector.
 Another 53 percent is owned by foreign creditors (more than 100 foreign banks and foreign companies), 3 percent by banks, and 1 percent by the capital market.
 Most of the petrochemical industry's physical capital is imported, and the industry does not have strong backward linkages to manufacturing industries.

-In 2006 new petrochemical plants came online at Marun and Asaluyeh, and construction began on three others.
-Iran National Petrochemical Company's output capacity will increase to over 100 million tpa by 2015 from an estimated 50 million tpa in 2010 thus becoming the world' second largest chemical producer globally after Dow Chemical with Iran housing some of the world's largest chemical complexes.
+In 2006, new petrochemical plants came online at Marun and Asaluyeh, and construction began on three others.
+The Iran National Petrochemical Company's output capacity will increase to over 100 million tpa by 2015 from an estimated 50 million tpa in 2010, becoming the world's second-largest chemical producer globally after Dow Chemical, with Iran housing some of the world's largest chemical complexes.